sharmine-s/sql-databases/joins/02_test_driving_repository_class_with_join.md

-# Test-driving a Repository class with two related Models
+# Test-driving a Repository method with a JOIN

 _**This is a Makers Bite.** Bites are designed to train specific skills or tools.
 They contain an intro, a demonstration video, some exercises with an